JosephVC/React_OCR_frontend/README.md

 ### Viewing uploaded files
 The file you upload is OCR'd via the back end, with the resulting file being stored in an S3 bucket.
 The Django back end keeps a list of each file and its corresponding title and description, with this list being mirrored on the front end.
 The latter allows the user to see and download what they've uploaded.  **Future updates** to the front end will allow for greater functionality, such as grid views, visual previews of PDFs, as well as selection and editing of PDFs.

+## Using the App Locally
+We'll need to clone the [front end repo](https://github.com/JosephVC/React_OCR_frontend) in order to upload files.

+### Prepare the Front End
+Make sure `UploadForm.js` points to `localhost:8000` rather than the Heroku-hosted backend (this is only if we want to keep both front and back ends local).
+Do the same with `FileList.js`.

+### Prepare the Back End
+Clone the [back end repo](https://github.com/JosephVC/Django_OCR_backend).
+Ensure your `ALLOWED_HOSTS` settings allow `localhost` in addition to `.herokuapp.com`.
+Also make sure to set `DEBUG` to `True` as you are not running the app in production.

+### Start Up the Front End
+Run `npm start` from within the front end repo that was just cloned.
+If you followed the above directions, your front end should be pointing to the local back end server rather than the deployed version.

+### Start Up the Back End
+Type `python manage.py runserver` within the back end repo to start the back end server.
+If you followed the above directions, your back end server should be free to talk to the front end.

+---

 ## Available Scripts

 In the project directory, you can run: